jjuuleeaa/CS-Summer-Research-Programs/README.md

 ## 📚 Conferences & Networking

-Conferences are awesome for networking and presenting your research.
-You can connect with future advisors, collaborators, and fellow researchers.
-Plus, it looks great on your application!
+Conferences are an awesome opportunity to meet people in your field, present your work, and connect with future collaborators.
+I’ve listed a few below that are great for undergraduates and grad students.

 | Conference                             | Link |
 |----------------------------------------|------|